 You might be asking yourself, how does generating additional content such as videos or articles can help my main gym website?
 The answer is that search engines assign ranking to specific pages as well as sites as a whole (by the domain name).
 Every link pointing at your unique content adds credibility to it, as well as to the site it is hosted on, in the eyes of search engines.

-The process of generating content and marketing it with the goal of generating traffic and links, is called content marketing, a very wide topic in itself, which we may cover in future articles.
+The process of generating content and marketing it with the goal of generating traffic and links, is called content marketing, a very wide topic in itself, which we will cover in future articles.

 Good content is readable and linkable